nateritter/RoomSteals-API-docs/source/includes/_cug-holds-create_hold.md

 ## Create a Hold

 You may retrieve a list of the room types (you'll need the room code / room type id) available to put on hold via an Availability Search and specifying gateway `16` (contracted inventory) (authorized, as mentioned above, using a basic authentication header) to this endpoint.
-Calling this endpoint successfully will return a 200 response code, but no body.

 NOTE: When setting the POST form-data Parameters (seen below), be sure the number of values in the comma separated list specified for "roomCountPerNight" match the number of nights (inclusive) specified in the "blockStartDate" / "blockEndDate" range.